vulcandth/polished-atlas/web/atlas/README.md

 ## Notes

 - The current layout focuses on the New Bark Town graph.
 Additional root graphs can be produced and loaded without code changes.
-- PixiJS renders GIF sprites via the `@pixi/gif` extension.
+- PixiJS renders sprite-sheet animations using the shared ticker for consistent timing.
 Pan with drag, zoom with mouse wheel, and pinch on touch devices.
 Double-click resets the view.
-For large atlases consider preprocessing GIFs into spritesheets to reduce runtime decoding cost.
 - The layout engine works in metatile (block) units derived from connection offsets.
 If new metadata fields are required (e.g., warp links) extend `generate_map_connections.py` accordingly.